dgiebert/cloudland-2023/content/docs/Elemental/06_upgrades.md

 ---
-title: Elemental OS
+title: Upgrade OS
-weight: 1
+weight: 5
 ---

-# Elemental OS
+# Upgrade OS

 1. Export the configuration and adapt it to your username and tag version
     ```sh